boywithkeyboard-archive/noscan/readme.md

 // scan a file from a readable stream await scanFileFromStream(ReadableStream, ScanningConfiguration)

-// scan a file from a url
-await scanFileFromLink(URL, ScanningConfiguration)
+// scan a file from a url → alias: scanFileFromURL await scanFileFromLink(URL, ScanningConfiguration)

 // scan a local file